AusDTO/dta-website/_posts/2017-08-03-gavin-slater-aiia.md

 **SmartGates**

-There's terrific innovation coming out of Immigration.
+There's terrific innovation coming out of the Department of Immigration.
 They are upgrading the technology used to process people at Australian international airports.

 Travellers will eventually be able to pass through immigration without needing to produce their passport --- it will all be done through facial recognition technology.